 He recently published the first in a trilogy of books focusing on his life.
 It’s titled “Sounds and Fury: The Chronicles of Healing“.
 The Foreword to the book was written by H.E.
 Mr Kgalema Motlanthe, the former President of the Republic of South Africa.
 Although the title suggests the book focuses on the year he spent in hospital, it only uses this as a context to reflect on major events in his life – one chapter looks at how he used the Nelson Mandela iconoclasm as a strategic public diplomacy imperative in communicating South Africa’s foreign policy (he fundraised from the private sector to mount a mural in Milan dedicated to Nelson Mandela and the erection of the Nelson Mandela statue outside the South African Consulate-General’s offices – both serve to this day as tourist attractions in Milan).

-He is the founding Publisher of Jambo Africa Online (a news portal on https://www.jamboafrica.online/category/news/) and Convenor of the annual Biashara Services and Products Africa (BiSPA) Conference and Exhibition.
+He is the founding Publisher of Jambo Africa Online (a weekly news portal established in September 2020) and Convenor of the annual Biashara Services and Products Africa (BiSPA) Conference and Exhibition.
 Both platforms promote “Made in Africa” service and product brands.

 A social entrepreneur, he also serves as a Trustee to the Dr Molefi Sefularo Foundation NPC that advocates for the provision of quality healthcare to all.